PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

--   `read_meta()` to read meta information from meta and header files as `LPJmLMetaData` objects. `LPJmLMetaData` are usually attached to an `LPJmLData` object but can also be used to gain information about an LPJmL input or output file without reading the whole data.
+-   `read_meta()` to read meta information from meta and header files as `LPJmLMetaData` objects. `LPJmLMetaData` are usually attached to an `LPJmLData` object but can also be used to gain information about an LPJmL input or output file without reading the data.

--   `LPJmLMetaData` objects can be exported as `as_list` and `as_header` to use for creating header objects or write header files.
+-   `LPJmLMetaData` objects can be exported as `as_list` and `as_header` to create header objects or write header files.

 -   `read_header()`, `write_header()`, `get_headersize()`,
     `get_datatype()` provide low-level interaction with LPJmL input and